 As discussed before, digital audio converts the voice of the radio user into a series

 of 1’s and 0’s.
-Another significant advantage of this is that it allows the information
+A significant advantage of this is that it allows the information

 to be easily encrypted.
-Encryption is the process of changing data for the purpose of obscuring its contents, in a way that the intended recipient can recover the original data.
+Encryption is the process of changing data for the purpose of obscuring its contents in a way that the intended recipient can recover the original data.
 Encrypted radio traffic is not able to be deciphered by bad actors with a radio scanner, allowing agencies to maintain operational security.
 However, encryption also poses its own set of issues, namely making interoperability more of a challenge.
 Agencies that wish to have interoperability while remaining encrypted need to ensure that their radios have the correct ciphers and key capabilities and need to share keys with each other.

 A cipher is an algorithm used to encrypt and decrypt data.
 Many different ciphers exist and are not interoperable, meaning radio traffic encrypted with a certain cipher must also be decrypted by the same cipher.
-Some common ciphers include ARC4, DES-OFB, and AES256.
 At this time, the only recommended cipher for use in operational environments is AES256, because of the level of security it provides.

-Many radio vendors include single key encryption being a more expensive upgrade.
+Many radio vendors include multi- key encryption at a discount and multi-key encryption being a much more expensive upgrade.
 When configuring radios for encryption, it is important to consider current and future needs.
-If single key encryption is selected, only one encryption key will be able to be loaded into the radio.
-In the future, if it is needed to load another agency’s encryption key in order to interop with them, it will not be possible without an expensive upgrade.
+If single key encryption is selected, only one encryption key can be loaded into the radio.
+In the future, if there is a need to load another agency’s encryption key for interoperability, it will not be possible without an expensive upgrade.
+Multi-key encryption is recommended for this reason.

 When designing a radio system and implementing radio operation policies that include encryption, it is important to balance the need for security with interoperability capabilities.
 An agency that requires all traffic to remain encrypted by policy may not be interoperable with surrounding agencies that do not use encryption.
 Some agencies encrypt most of their traffic, but allow it to be broadcast in the clear when working with other agencies, and other agencies keep most of their traffic in the clear, while having a few encrypted channels available for sensitive or tactical situations.